 We drive to a neighborhood and turn into a cul-de-sac.
 Another pickup truck is behind us and starts aggressively tailgating us.
 We drive up to the end of the road to turn around and get to the house we are heading to, and the truck stays on us, flashing his brights and honking.
 We stop in front of the house and he continues.
 My friend suddenly guns it to the end of the street and stops for a moment.
 When the other truck follows, he puts the truck in reverse and quickly backs up.
 I start crying and say he's going to get us killed.
 Just before we collide, he clicks his garage door opener and the other truck stops.
 My friend says the other truck is now trapped.
 I sigh with relief and ask if we can go back to the CVS to get more worms.
 He reluctantly agrees.

-I am living in a house with my sisters, my brother and his wife, my mother and her husband, my father, my cousin, my uncle, my partner, and several other people.
+I am living in a house with my sisters, my brother and his wife, my mother and her husband, my father, my cousin, my uncle, my partner (at the time), and several other people.
 My sister-in-law asks if we can go out and play boomerang.
 I reluctantly agree and we leave the bedroom we are in.
 Out in the hallway I run into my father and he makes a snide comment that makes me angry.
 I start yelling and cussing at him.
 My mother comes out into the hall and starts defending him and tells me I should be respectful because he is my father.
 I fly into a rage and start throwing things and spitting and knocking things off shelves.
 I pee in a nearby toilet and clean myself with nice hand towels that I then throw into the toilet.
 Not intending to flush, I simply close the toilet lid, but it flushes automatically so I run, knocking more things down along the way.
 I go back into the bedroom my sister-in-law and I were in and try to hide, but my father finds me and is screaming at me about how terrible of a person I am.
 I throw a chair at him and bolt past him to the outside door.